hngu/leetcode/0532_k_diff_pairs_in_an_array.md

 - What i did was create a map of numbers to the list of numbers themselves.
 - Then I iterate through the numbers and add k to each number.
 If the sum appears in the map, then it is a legit pair.
 Add it to the set.
 - Watch out: if k = 0 and the nums is: [1,2,3,4,5], you can't say [1, 1].
 So be careful of that!
 (I luckily was aware of this)
+- **Another Way** is to sort the array (n log n) then for each num in nums, find num + k using binary search.
+Binary search is (log n) and doing it for each number is n log n but with constant space.

 ```
 /**